arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 But this does not seem to be the case.
 A process whose parent has died will remain in the process queue as normal.

-When a process is terminated, the `init` process will do a recursive search for all the child processes it has spawned, and will own it.
+When a process is terminated, the `init` process will do a recursive search for all the child processes it has spawned, and will parent it.
 The `init` process will then cleanly acknowledge the process state and terminate the processes if required, or let the process finish its execution.

 ## 4. Users and Groups